 If you are reporting accidents to your insurance company as they happen, rust shouldn’t have a chance to form.
 However, all insurance companies have a limit in terms of how long you have to file a report.

 How to find the right comprehensive insurance coverage?

 The liability insurance required by the state will cover bodily injury and property damage to the other party if you’re at fault in a crash.
 Then, you get to choose additional coverage for your vehicle.

 Comprehensive coverage is generally not required by the state.
 However, it might be required by a lienholder if you are buying or leasing a vehicle.

 Adding comprehensive coverage to a policy is generally not a large expense.
 You can add it to the insurance quotes you get online and see what it will cost from several different insurance companies.

 Rust repair is something that has to be addressed to keep your car in good condition.
-The question you have to determine is whether it’s covered by insurance or if you have to pay for the repairs out-of-pocket.
+The question you have to determine is whether it’s covered by insurance or if you have to pay for the cost of repairs out-of-pocket.

 Determine how the rust formed and from there, you will be able to determine if you can file a claim with insurance or not.

 Enter your zip code below to compare car insurance rates.